Skelmis/DnD-Quickrefs/items.md

 **Mistwalker**: As a bonus action, you can expend 2 charges to cast the *misty step* spell

 **Shadow's Toll**: You have vulnerability to radiant damage.

+---

+###### Do Not Read

+The party encounters the skeleton of an unidentified stranger, there are no signs of how or why the person died.
+A medical exam reveals that despite the clean appearance of the bones the person died only a few days ago.
+In the skeletons pocket is a red note folded into a square marked "DO NOT READ"

+**If read** `1d4`:
+1. Cursed.
+The reader unwittingly enters into a contract and becomes bound in service to a dark mystical patron.
+2. Last words.
+The note contains final instructions from the skeleton to bury their bones at a remote location, where a hidden treasure can be collected
+3. Secret.
+The note reveals a crucial piece of information or a dramatic narrative twist.
+4. Wanted.
+The note includes a detailed dossier on the party, outlining weaknesses and known contacts. `1d6` are now pursuing the party or close NPC's.